My posts may contain affiliate links. If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

 - Thread, string, or thin twine

-- A needle size appropriate for whatever string you’re using
+- A darning needle size appropriate for whatever string you’re using

 Once you have it as tight as you can get it, tie the ends together.

-There will be a gap left where the two ends meet, and you can leave that if you want.
-I used a small dab of hot glue for my burlap, but you would also use fabric glue for regular fabrics.
+There will be a gap left where the two ends meet, and you can leave that if you want or glue it together.
+I used a small dab of hot glue for my burlap, but you could also use fabric glue for regular fabrics.

 8. Add embellishments

 Last, just add some embellishments to your flower.
 I added a button to the center of mine.

 Then I added some leaves to the back.
 Don’t toss the greenery from your floral picks.
 I save all of mine and use them for projects like this.

 I hope this tutorial helped you learn how to make simple flowers.
 There are a lot of ways to make flowers, so this is only one way, but they are pretty cute, if I say so myself!
 I hope you will join our email family so we can keep up with each other every week!